 Anorexia nervosa is a serious mental health condition.
-It is an eating disorder in which people keep their body weight as low as possible.
+It's an eating disorder where a person keeps their body weight as low as possible.

 Anorexia most commonly affects girls and women, although it has become more common in boys and men in recent years.
 On average, the condition first develops at around the age of 16 to 17.

 People with anorexia often go to great lengths to hide their behaviour from family and friends by lying about what they've eaten or pretending to have eaten earlier.

 Signs someone may have anorexia or another eating disorder include:

 - missing meals, eating very little, or avoiding eating any fatty foods

 - leaving the table immediately after eating so they can vomit